john-cd/rust_howto/src/mem/lazy_initialization.md

 [![std-badge]][std]

-[OnceCell][core::cell::OnceCell]⮳ is a cell which can be written to only once.
+[OnceCell][std-core::cell::OnceCell]⮳ is a cell which can be written to only once.

 The corresponding Sync version of `OnceCell<T>` is `OnceLock<T>`.